Mobile Search Menu

 5. Add vanilla, walnuts, and orange peel.

-6. Sift flour with baking powder, salt, and cinnamon, and beat it into the batter until dough is slightly sticky.
+6. Sift flour with baking powder, salt, and cinnamon, and beat it into the batter until the dough is slightly sticky.

 7. Take a teaspoon of dough and roll it into a small ball.
-Repeat until dough is all used up.
+Repeat until the dough is all used up.

 8. Bake for about 18 minutes.